Surrogate modelling the Baryonic Universe I: The colour of star formation: Influence of galaxy properties on broad-band colours

 \section{Influence of galaxy properties on broad-band colours}

-In \S\ref{sub:SFHSED_colors} we studied the influence of SFH on broad-band colours, finding that physically-motivated SFH variations modify galaxy colours along a unique direction in colour space.
+In \S\ref{sub:SFHSED_colors} we studied the influence of SFH on broad-band colours, finding that physically-motivated SFH variations modify galaxy colours along a single direction in colour space.
 In this section we address the impact of variations in IMF, metallicity, dust attenuation, and nebular emission line ratios on broad-band colours.

 We investigate the influence of galaxy properties on colours using a similar PCA-based approach as in \S\ref{sub:SFHSED_colors}.
 We will explore the following galaxy features:

 \begin{itemize} \item {\em Initial Mass Function.} The fiducial configuration of \galaxpy assumes a Chabrier IMF.
 To study the dependence of galaxy colours on this property, we also explore Kroupa and Salpeter IMFs.